Leafwing-Studios/fop-rules/docs/character-options/powers/devout.md

 **Targets:** Multi-target

-**Attack:** ??
+**Attack:** None

 **Duration:** Concentration, Persisting

 </div>

-??.
+A strange force envelops the land, as electric charge refuses to dissipate.
 Create the _electrostatic isolation_ tile effect in a 4 tile radius around a tile of your choice within range.
 In this tile effect:

 - the shock affliction cannot be removed by any means
 - treat any immunity to electric damage as if it were resistance instead
 - when this tile effect is triggered, deal electric damage to the triggering creature equal to their current stacks of shocked

-### Portent of ???
+### Portent of Conductivity

 <div class="tight">